The Honor Societies

 The National Honor Society

-The National Honor Society is an association whose objectives are to create an enthusiasm for scholarship, to stimulate a desire to render service, to promote worthy leadership and to encourage the development of character in the students of DePaul Catholic High School.
+The National Honor Society is an association whose objectives are to create an enthusiasm for scholarship, to stimulate a desire to render service, to promote worthy leadership, and to encourage the development of character in the students of DePaul Catholic High School.

-The name of the chapter is the Holy Spirit Chapter and membership is based upon scholarship, service, leadership, and character.
+The name of the chapter is the Holy Spirit Chapter, and membership is based upon scholarship, service, leadership, and character.
 Candidates must have spent at least one semester at DePaul Catholic High School and be members of the junior or senior class.
 To be eligible for evaluation, juniors and seniors must have a 3.7 weighted grade point average (Please note: 3.699 does not meet the 3.7 benchmark) as determined by national guidelines and the school's grading system.

 DePaul Catholic's World Language Honor Society